Learning the Concepts Simultaneously, Introductory Mechanics

 Pete Schwartz, Cal Poly Physics

-We can learn physics much the same way we learn our first language – we just start using it while increasing complexity through iteration.
+In Parallel Pedagogy, we learn physics much the same way we learn our first language – we just start using it while increasing complexity through iteration.
 Most every sixth grader can distinguish energy, momentum, force, and motion.
 Parallel Pedagogy begins there; stresses concepts, problem solving and picture drawing; while adding math only as it becomes necessary.
 Students learning Parallel Pedagogy better apply concepts and think more like experts than students in conventional classes (see publications below).
 Most students prefer this method and the great majority claim that this method makes them think more about concepts.
-This approach is briefly described in
+This approach is briefly described in 20-minute video, July 2021 AAPT presentation.
+For more information, please see:

 INSTRUCTORS: This curriculum, and all the resources are offered to you free.
 You just need to go to our Canvas Commons and search “parallel pedagogy”, and you will have the entire course shell set up.